 Injuring someone while committing a felony: You commit aggravated assault if you threaten to or injure someone while committing a felony, which is also a third-degree felony.
 This doesn’t require an intent to injure, just the intent to cause fear of an immediate attack.

 Using a weapon or severe violence while inflicting harm: This aggravating circumstance can result in an aggravated battery That’s a second-degree felony punishable by up to 15 years in prison and a fine of not more than $10,000.
 Battery is intentionally touching someone with the intent to harm them.
-It’s a first-degree misdemeanor, so the penalties can be up to a year in prison or probation not to exceed one year.
+It’s a first-degree misdemeanor, so the penalties can be up to a year in prison or probation not to exceed one year, depending on the circumstances.
+If you find yourself facing such charges, it’s crucial to consult a battery defense attorney to ensure your rights are protected and to build a strong defense for your case.

 Use of a deadly weapon, a date-rape drug, or causing serious bodily harm during a rape: This can be an aggravated sexual battery charge.
 It could result in a 30-year or life sentence.
 Rape is generally a second-degree felony (15 years in prison).

 Stalking someone younger than 16, violating an order of protection, or posing a credible threat while stalking: Stalking is a first-degree misdemeanor.
-These aggravating factors can result in an aggravated stalking charge, a third-degree felony.
+Hiring a felony lawyer is crucial in cases involving aggravating factors as they can result in an aggravated stalking charge, elevating the offense to a third-degree felony.

 What are Aggravating Factors for “White Collar” Crimes?